stevedonovan/LuaMacro/readme.md

 To install LuaMacro, expand the archive and make a script or batch file that points to `luam.lua`, for instance:

-    lua /home/frodo/luamacro/luam.lua %*
+    lua /home/frodo/luamacro/luam.lua $*

-(Or '$*' if not on Windows.)
+(Or '%*' if on Windows.)
 Then put this file on your executable path.

 Any Lua code loaded with `luam` goes through four distinct steps: